 Next provide a pdf. of a selection from the actual student knowledge claims generated during the introductory Generating student Knowledge Claims unit.
 In a strictly timed 10 minutes window ask students to assess the truth of each claim in the light of the correspondence, coherence and pragmatic theories of truth.
 The scribe should use abbreviations for the theories, checks and annotations to capture what the group observe.
 Finally, call on the Spokespersons at random to report back to the whole class; unleashing public discussion.
 Long before momentum fades, enliven the conversation further with the following Knowledge Questions:

-- Do various manifestations of religious faith entail certainty?
+To what extent do various manifestations of religious faith around the world entail certainty?

 These ideas will be pursued in greater depth later in the course, especially in Pure mathematics: invented or discovered? and This Statement is False.
 Ideal gas law compared to Euler’s relation also adds an intriguing dimension.
 I recommend that Induction and deduction be tackled next.
 This unit will further enhance the students' analytical toolkit and integrates nicely with Is there a scientific method?

 Before closing the class activity, confirm, but also hone and deepen, student understanding the following Knowledge Question:

 If all literature is a lie (it is fiction after all) to what extent can it convey truth?